TimothyElder/mise/PLAN.md

 ## Dev Notes and `todo`

 ### `todo`
+**Priority/Breaking/Bugs**
+- Text paths in database are pointing to wrong location if user moves the project directory.
 - need to clean up the implementation of `extract_text_from_pdf` in `src/mise/utils/file_io.py`.
-- add PDF reading and conversion to `mise/utils/file_io.py` with function `read_pdf`
+- add PDF reading and conversion to `mise/utils/file_io.py` with function `read_pdf` **Feature Dev**
-- Eventually, need to get a pyinstaller instance installed.
-- Need to get the UI options set up, including increasing font size.
+- UI settings including font support, increase/descrease font size, dark mode, App styling
-- Memoing feature, perhaps in the AnalysisWidget, and in the ProjectWidget maybe when in the document tree, a right click allows an option to open document in memo mode which allows for a two panel window where on the left is the document and on the right a text editor where you can memo.
+- Memoing feature, when in the document tree in AnalysisView, a right click allows an option to open document in memo two panel mode.
-- For analysis widget, should include an option that automatically adds to the segment which is to say expands the text selection from the document to include more context.
-And need some function to pull up the document from a segment.
-- Folder icons not appearing in file browser
+- Rebasing database (does this solve broken paths on project directory move)
+- Keyboard shortcuts, "Command + N" → "Create New Project", "Command + O" → "Open Project"
+- Packaging Tectonic with the software
+**Sometime**
 - Alembic versioning style with published schema for database
 - On project creation need to add something in the root directory for the project that clearly indicates that the directory is a project file such as including a `.mise` file that has some information about under what version of the program the project was made and the author.
 - For packaging the app need to set `setup_logging(..., level=logging.INFO)` in the `app.py` file.
 - extract project creation flow into helper method `_handle_create_new_project_requested`, because UI ↔ filesystem ↔ repo should not live in one function
-- add redaction functionality
+- Redaction functionality in ProjectView
-- add font support
+- For analysis widget, should include an option that automatically adds to the segment which is to say expands the text selection from the document to include more context.
+And need some function to pull up the document from a segment.

 ### Proposed Order of Development

-1. Data Manager (Backend)
-    - Define how documents and codes will be stored and retrieved.
-    - Decide whether to use JSON, SQLite, or another format.
-    - Implement basic CRUD operations for documents and codes.
-    - Example: A Project class that manages documents and a Code class to store and handle codes.
-    - What database to use?
-2. Text Processing
+1. Text Processing
     - Implement logic for tagging and calculating co-occurrence relationships between codes.
     - This is also where algorithms for analyzing text (e.g., tokenization, counting) will live.
-3. Visualization Logic
+2. Visualization Logic
     - Start with co-occurrence data structures and test generating NetworkX graphs from them.
     - Ensure the backend produces data that can easily plug into a visualization.
-4. Basic GUI Skeleton
-    - Create a minimal GUI (main window, menus, placeholders) to test interactions with the backend.
-    - Example: A basic interface to upload a document and view its contents.
-5. Incremental GUI Features
-    - Build and connect each GUI feature to the backend step by step.
-    - Start with simple document management and then add more complex functionality like tagging and visualization.

 ### Development Helpers